Anand3074/FITSYNC-AI-TRAINER/README.md

 Real-time feedback and insights help users improve their workouts and yoga practice.
 The code is well-structured and commented for easy understanding and modification.

-Anand3074/Anand3074 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.